YaleDHLab/wordmap/README.md

 After starting the web server, navigate to `http://localhost:7090/web/` to view the visualization.

-## Command Line Interface
+## Command Line Arguments

-The following flags can be passed to the wordmap command:
+The following flags can be passed to the wordmap command.
+Type `--help` to see the full list:

 `--texts` A glob of files to process